FOREX-Rate bets rule currency markets as dollar shines; euro, Aussie sag | Business

 FOREX-Rate bets rule currency markets as dollar shines; euro, Aussie sag

-"Hawkish comments from Bullard - voter next year - will leave markets comfortable pricing in Fed hikes (in) 2022, a stark contrast with Europe where renewed virus suppression measures are being implemented."
-The euro languished near a 16-month low to the dollar as Europe suffered from worries about growth amid a renewed surge in COVID-19 cases.
+The dollar index - which measures the currency against six rivals - rose 0.1% to 96.053 after earlier touching 96.266 for the first time since July of last year.
+U.S. retail sales rose more than expected in October, a report showed Tuesday, building on momentum from last week when data showed consumer prices surging at the highest rate since 1990.

-The U.S. dollar hit a fresh high since March 2017 against the yen and traded close to a 16-month peak versus a basket of major peers on Wednesday, as a run of strong economic data boosted bets for earlier Federal Reserve interest-rate hikes.
+The U.S. dollar hit its highest since March 2017 against the yen and a 16-month peak versus the euro on Wednesday, as a run of strong economic data boosted bets for earlier Federal Reserve interest-rate hikes.

-Australia's dollar weakened after wage data failed to strengthen the case for tighter monetary policy.
-The greenback rose as high as 114.975 yen before last changing hands at 114.755.
+Australia's dollar weakened to the lowest in more than a month after wage data failed to strengthen the case for tighter monetary policy.
+The greenback rose as high as 114.975 yen before last changing hands flat at 114.82.

 "The U.S. economy looks to have shaken off the Delta soft patch and is regaining forward momentum, albeit with heavy ongoing supply chain issues and reopening bottleneck," Westpac strategists wrote in a client note, recommending buying the dollar index on any dips into the low 95 level.
 "Hawkish comments from Bullard - voter next year - will leave markets comfortable pricing in Fed hikes (in) 2022, a stark contrast with Europe where renewed virus suppression measures are being implemented."

 Traders will be parsing consumer price data later Wednesday for further support for Bank of England tightening.
-Sterling was little changed at $1.34335 after rising as high as $1.3472 overnight.
+Sterling was largely flat at $1.3424 after rising as high as $1.3472 overnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)